 Q) How much will my dehumidifier be able to lower the humidity?

-A) That will depend on a lot of things.
-Most importantly, the temperature in your room will determine the minimum humidity level you will be able to achieve.
-With most dehumidifiers the air comes out at around 30% humidity.
+A) Most of the time Yes, but it’s also important to remember the temperature in your room will determine the minimum humidity level you will be able to achieve.
+Most dehumidifiers the air comes out at around 30% humidity.
 At 70 degrees and higher it is possible to reduce the humidity to 35% to 40%.
 As the temperature goes below 70 degrees and down into the 50’s this will rise to 60 %.
 If the humidity reached is not as low as you want, you can heat the room or raise the dehumidifier off the floor where it is coldest.
 Since heat rises the air temperature will be higher as you elevate it towards the ceiling.

 This will enable you to further lower the humidity.
 There are other factors affecting how low you can bring the humidity level, such as the size of the area you are dehumidifying, construction of the room, and the area of the country where you live.

 Q) What do you mean by 30 pint, 50 pint, or 65 pint dehumidifiers?

-A) That number tells you approximately how many pints on water it can remove in 24 hours.
+A) That number tells you approximately how many pints on water dehumidifier can remove in 24 hours.

-A) It is designed to operate at temperatures below 65 degrees.
-If the temperature drops to 65 degrees or below, the water will freeze on the condenser coils in the dehumidifier and either heat up and shorten it’s life, or cause it to cycle on and off as the water melts and quickly freezes without removing much air moisture.
+A) A dehumidifier designed to operate at temperatures below 65 degrees.
+If the temperature drops to 65 degrees or below, a regular dehumidifier will let water freeze on the condenser coils in the dehumidifier and either heat up and shorten it’s life, or cause it to cycle on and off as the water melts and quickly freezes without removing much air moisture.
 A low temperature model is designed differently and can work down to 41°F, like our top rated Fral dehumidifiers and Frigidaire low temp dehumidifiers.